lak3r/SchoolWork/comms7100/Project2/readMe.txt

 in a compiler.
 I'm using the minGW compiler from http://mingw-w64.org/doku.php/download/mingw-builds but it should work with any fortran compiler, windows or linux.

+To run the program use the command line argument Program2 [file to be processed] [file with peaks] for the test data we were given that is

+assuming that all the files are in the same forlder as the program files